Cepeen/cepeen.github.io/cluenotepadpp.md

 your social media account depends on your social media account privacy settings.

 *2. HOW DO WE PROCESS YOUR INFORMATION?*

-*/In Short: /*/We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with the law.
-We may also process your information for other purposes with your consent./
+We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with the law.
+We may also process your information for other purposes with your consent.

 *We process your personal information for a variety of reasons, depending on how you interact with our Services, including:*